Jaffa/amazon-music/DEVELOPMENT.md

 The _AmazonMusic_ library works in two parts:

 1. Authenticating through the Amazon login portal, and saving the cookies in a cookie jar (by default `~/.amazonmusic-cookies.dat`)
+  * To support multiple regions, we fetch `music.amazon.com`, and then get bounced through to the user's local version
+  * In order to speed up subsequent access (and avoid reauthentication traps), the resulting local version is stored in the cookie jar in a fake cookie (see `COOKIE_TARGET`)
 2. Accessing the JSON API, used by the Amazon Music web interface, to access stations, tracks etc.

 It is important, particularly during (1), to appear to be a normal browser - paying particular attention to `Accept` and `Accept-Language` headers.